The Age ran this story based on data FOI’d by The Greens:

 Some conclusions from this:

 - The City routes do better than the suburban ones.
-No real surprise there – the suburban routes are timed to meet trains, but obviously people favour a one trip ride, especially at night.
+No real surprise there – the suburban routes are timed to meet trains, but obviously people favour a one seat ride, especially at night.
 (See also footnotes below.)

 - The most-used routes are those running every 30 minutes (rather than hourly) except for the 941/942 which each run every 60 minutes but provide a combined 30ish minute service between the City and Braybrook.